The 11 Biggest Oscar Nominations Snubs And Surprises

-There’s no one-to-one relationship with who “takes” someone else’s nomination, because, of course, we never really know.
-But the omission of John Hawkes for The Sessions It was beautiful.
+There's no one-to-one relationship with who "takes" someone else's nomination, because, of course, we never really know.
+But the omission of John Hawkes for The Sessions!
+He played a mostly immobilized polio survivor who wants to lose his virginity!
+It was beautiful.
 It was transformative.
-And it’s such a sweet, funny movie.
+And it's such a sweet, funny movie.
 In an alternate universe, he would not only be nominated, he would win.

 It's not like Helen Mirren lit the world on fire in Hitchcock, but conventional wisdom was that she was likely to appear in this category because she is Helen Mirren.
 And usually that mere fact is enough.
 Cotillard's absence (for Rust and Bone) is a huge surprise, however — she was considered a sure bet.
 Instead, there are three women in the category who were all maybes: Emmanuelle Riva (Amour), Naomi Watts (The Impossible), and Quvenzhané Wallis (Beasts of the Southern Wild).
 (Ha, I just called Wallis a woman even though she's nine!
 Love that kid.)
 Anyway.
 No Cotillard.
 It's a weird one.